 • We don't set unrealistic goals.
 Working to tight deadlines, panicking, stress, it can be terrifying and leads to errors.
 We leave plenty of slack in our goals.

 • We don't set undue expectations.
-Nothing worse for stress than not meeting someone's expectation.
+Nothing worse for stress than not meeting someone's expectations.

 • We accept things slip.
 Unplanned events happen, people have off-days.
 It's not the end of the world.